Interested in communications technologies? Innovative and quick to problem-solve? A career in communications engineering could be for you

 Networking is important, so make sure you establish contacts during any vacation or placement work.
 Making contacts at employer presentations and engineering career fairs can also be productive.

 Most large firms offer structured training and encourage professional development.
 Usually, firms offer in-service training and short courses for specific needs.
 Your in-house training may include placements in different departments to broaden your experience.

-Some employers are unable to provide a broad training experience themselves, and it is worth checking what arrangements they have in place.
+Some employers are unable to provide a broad training experience themselves, so it's worth checking what arrangements they have in place.

 You may decide to work towards gaining incorporated (IEng) or chartered (CEng) engineer status, which is awarded by the Engineering Council.
 This can provide you with higher earning potential and improved career prospects.